-How do I choose one of these?
+How do I choose the right camera?

 This means that the majority of cameras produced over the last couple of years will be of excellent quality.
 My advice?
 Budget permitting, get the best you can afford in relation to pixel count (or quality), lens quality and features combined.

 Ergonomics play a part too.
 Some of these cameras are of very strange design and need to feel good in your hand.
-Some look like their smaller counterparts and others look more like the Digital SLR’s, you will know what is right for you when you see and feel it.
+Some look like their smaller counterparts and others look more like the Digital SLRs.
+You will know what is right for you when you see and feel it.
 Just make sure it has all the features you need before you buy, don't go for looks alone.

 My personal favourites, and which also get top marks from professional photography magazines, are the Panasonic GH5 (still great in 2021) and the Nikon COOLPIX P1000.
 Go to Amazon using the links provided, read the customer reviews and make your own mind up.
 The minute you have one of these advanced digital compact cameras in your hands, you just won't stop shooting, trust me.